-Figure 2-7: Habitus : Epocilla aura (Dyal, 1935); 2-3.
-Female dorsal view; 4.
-Male dorsal view; 5-7.
-Female anterior and dorsal view.
+Figure 2-7: Habitus of Epocilla aura (Dyal, 1935): (2-3) Female, dorsal view; (4) Male. dorsal view; (5-7) Female, anterior and dorsal views.

-Epocilla aura, a jumping spider species, was collected from eight districts of Chhattisgarh and its distributional pattern in the state was described with clarity.
+Epocilla aura, a jumping spider species, was collected from eight districts of Chhattisgarh and its distributional pattern in the state was described with clarity (Fig. 8).
 Apart from Chhattisgarh state, this species has already been documented in 6 other states and one union territory.
 This is the first time that the distribution of this species has been explained in unreported districts of the state.

 The maximum number of this species has been recorded from urban areas (5 specimens) and from agricultural and forest regions (3 specimens each).
 The spider is found in the region from Durg in the west, Mahasamund in the east, Dantewada in the south and Raipur in the north.
 This study shows the distribution only in the central and some southern Chhattisgarh region, but due to lack of survey, the distribution of this species in the northern districts of Chhattisgarh is not known.
 Documented species have also been found in urban areas like Raipur and Durg, while the rest of the districts are covered by forest areas.
-This species has been recorded at only one site in the seven districts but has been recorded at three different sites in the Gariaband District (Fig. 1).
+This species has been recorded at only one site in the seven districts but has been recorded at three different sites in the Gariaband District.

 To understand the complete distribution of this salticid species, a large-scale survey is required which will help in understanding its geographical distribution in the entire region of Chhattisgarh state.
 In this survey, two specimens have been recorded from two protected areas, the first is Indravati National Park which is an important part of Bastar region.
 Bijapur district falls under the same protected area.
 One specimen has been recorded from Udanti Wildlife Sanctuary located in Gariaband.
 This study represents the first documented record of Epocilla aura within these protected areas.
 Epocilla aura is found in highly disturbed areas as well as protected wildlife sanctuaries suggested it is a highly adaptable species.
 This species’ predatory behavior, jumping strategy and ability to live in trees or dense vegetation make it highly adaptable.